Skip to main content

 Final Thoughts About IRMAA

 Getting hit with higher Medicare costs might not be the end of the world if you’ll be saving much more in taxes.
-However, if you can avoid paying more money for the same coverage, that’s always better.
-Increases in Medicare costs just seem to hurt more for some reason.
+However, it's better to avoid paying more for the same coverage.
+Increases in Medicare costs just stink.

 If you're still unsure about how IRMAAs work and how to avoid them, feel free to reach out.
-At NextGen Wealth, this is somethng we regularly check for.
-Contact us today to get your free financial assessment and see how we can help you plan a stress free and fulfilling retirement!
+At NextGen Wealth, we regularly check for things like this.
+Contact us today to get your no-obligation financial assessment and see how we can help you plan a fulfilling retirement!